Competition continues to heat up! Equip yourself with your Competitive Analysis!

 Phase 1: Identify Your Competitors

-The primary step to conduct a competitive analysis is to identify your competitors.
+The primary step to conducting a competitive analysis is to identify your competitors.
 This step involves two main sub-steps, which are:

 - Categorizing Your Competitors

 - Finding Them

 Let’s delve deeper into each one…